 Security is also heavily dependent on an individual and how smartly they use it.
 Imagine placing your key under the mat or pot next to the door.
 It is an easy hack even for the most secure lock in the world.

 So, are smart locks hackable?

 The short answer is yes.
 But it is not a cakewalk as some news portals present them to be.
 All tech products are prone to it right from health care to aviation.
-Whenever a vulnerability is exposed, a software update is a release to seal it and make it tougher to hack.
+Whenever a vulnerability is exposed, a software update is released to seal it and make it tougher to hack.

-In 2017, the MIT.edu did a project on security analysis of the August Smart Lock.
+In 2017, MIT.edu did a project on security analysis of the August Smart Lock.
 The report concluded that they were unable to uncover any major vulnerabilities in the device.
 There have been considerable improvements since 2017.

 Mindset: Are smart locks safe?

-The news of smart locks being hacked starting making news in 2017 and somewhat in 2018 when they were gaining popularity.
+The news of smart locks being hacked started making news in 2017 and somewhat in 2018 when they were gaining popularity.
 There were news and articles which were based on mere speculations, hearsay, and half-truths.

 A sizeable number of stories even today are referenced from a popular article from LifeHacker which referenced MIT professor Stuart Madnick.
 Thanks to google and the popularity of LifeHacker but the report and data mentioned are quite old and an article was published in 2017.
 It is not relevant years later.